ericoporto/ags-manual-wiki/Globalfunctions_Screen.md

 DELAY specifies the 'shakiness' of the shake - 2 is the lowest you can pass for this, and will create the most shaky screen.

-AMOUNT specifies the ferociousness of the shake - ie. how much the screen moves by when it does shake.
+AMOUNT specifies the ferociousness of the shake - i.e. how much the screen moves by when it does shake.
 Here, 1 is a very tiny shake, up to about 30 for a ferocious shake.